-In 2015, the swimming pool program continued to be a large focus of the Districts urban larval control efforts.
+In 2016, the swimming pool program continued to be a large focus of the Districts urban larval control efforts.
 Stagnant water in swimming pools was a major concern as one pool alone can produce thousands of mosquitoes and put an entire neighborhood at risk for West Nile virus.
-Many neglected pool reports came from the general public as well as from internet aerial images.
-This year, the District's request for service program generated 878 pool-related requests.
-Field technicians performed 5,222 pool inspections and made 1,144 treatments.
+Many neglected pool reports came from the general public as well as from aerial images.
+This year, the District's request for service program generated 926 pool-related requests.